Loubieh bi Zait (Lebanese green beans with olive oil)

 Loubieh bi Zait (green beans with olive oil)

-- 1 large bag of frozen whole green beans (by all means if you have fresh green beans use it)
+- 1 bag green beans whole, frozen but by all means if you have fresh green beans use it

 - Defrost green beans or if they are fresh wash and remove stems.